pypa/setuptools/README.txt

 on Python 2.4 or Python 2.5, use the `bootstrap script for Setuptools 1.x
 <https://bitbucket.org/pypa/setuptools/raw/bootstrap-py24/ez_setup.py>`_.

+The link provided to ez_setup.py is a bookmark to bootstrap script for the latest known stable release.

 .. _ez_setup.py: https://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py

 Windows 8 (Powershell)